Alcestis (play): Critics' commentary

+Relief on a column drum from the Temple of Artemis at Ephesus possibly depicting Thanatos, Alcestis and Hermes, exhibited at the British Museum.

 The categorization of Alcestis has been a subject of debate among literary critics.
 It employs both tragic and comic elements, and (when first performed) occupied a slot that was generally reserved for satyr plays.
 Conacher explores how Euripides expanded the myth of Admetus and Alcestis, and added elements of comedy and folk tales.
 Beye also discusses legendary and fairy tale aspects of the play.

 Alcestis is also a popular text for women's studies.
 Critics have indicated that the play's central focus is Admetus rather than Alcestis.
 Segal, for example, has written of the play's patriarchal aspects.
 The nature of sacrifice, especially in ancient times, has been variously analysed by Rabinowitz, Vellacott, and Burnett, who explain that ancient Greek morality differed considerably from that of the present day.
 Modern interpretations of the play have been extremely varied, so much so that critics (such as Michelini and Gounaridou) have noted their failure to agree on much of anything.
 Gounaridou argues that Euripides meant for the play to be understood in many different ways.
 The psychologies and motivations of Admetus and Alcestis are especially disputed, with the question of Admetus's selfishness strongly contested.